What is website visitor tracking?

 Software Vendor and Product Profiles

-I’ve profiled many of the best software tools in this category further below.
+I’ve profiled many of the best website visitor tracking tools in this category further below.

 Some vendors are based in the US and Canada; others in Europe and India.
 Many have international office locations for regionalized business development, sales, and customer support.